How to create a new bot scenario in Scenario Builder?

 Before you start

 You are logged in with integrator or administrator rights.
 You have a bot created for which to create the scenario.
-Feature flags are configured (contact your administrator).
+Scenario Builder is available for your instance (if the menu item is missing, contact your administrator).

 Step-by-step instructions